 Our screenwriting courses are very comprehensive in introducing you to the theory of screenwriting, and the technical skills required, but it is you who create the stories and characters and plots.
 We like to encourage our participants to rediscover ‘daydreaming’ as a source of ideas.

 Each individual perceives his or her idea of life through the prism of memory, which is why when we give our participants a writing exercise, the range of stories and characters and themes is always astonishingly diverse and original.
 It is thrilling to see how participants draw on their own memories and experiences in their work.

 In a sense that’s why we call our work facilitating, rather than teaching.

 Of course, ideas are one thing, getting them into a readable form is a slog.
 Daydreaming alone will not write a scene, or develop a story from idea to movie script.
 You need to harness those ideas, to form and structure them.

 But if you’re looking for a great idea for a character, or idea, or scene for a film, imagine yourself back in the stultifying boredom of the classroom.
 Remember how you escaped the monotony of those dreary hours.
 Instead of feeling like an unforgivable slacker, just allow yourself to happily drift away.
 Don’t put any pressure on yourself to be ‘creative’.
 Trust the process and relax.
 After a while, you will notice how fragments of ideas begin to surface, like marvelous subterranean creatures from the sea of your imagination.

-Our Screenwriting Crash course starts on 1 November 2018.
-Join us to learn the practical skills of screenwriting and turn your daydreams into a script.
+Join our Screenwriting Crash course to learn the practical skills of screenwriting and turn your daydreams into a script.